§ Verifiable Public Registry v4 Specification

 § [MOD-TR-MSG-1-1] Create New Trust Registry parameters

-An account that would like to create a trust registry MUST call this method by specifying:
+An authorized operator that would like to create a trust registry MUST call this method by specifying:

 Provided document must be of the same language that the primary language of the trust registry.